Marfjeh/coinhive-block/README.md

 ## Credits

-Some of the domains in this repo are from [ZeroDot1/CoinBlockerLists][8] Big shoutout to those guy because they are not just blocking JS miners but every crypto-pool that makes bitcoin mining inside your network impossible. very neat stuff if you're a sysadmin!
+Some of the domains in this repo are from [ZeroDot1/CoinBlockerLists][8] Big shoutout to those guys because they are not just blocking JS miners but like every crypto-pool that makes bitcoin mining inside your network impossible. very neat stuff if you're a sysadmin!

 ## How to install pre-compiled hostfile (ALL OS, Windows, Linux, Mac OSX, etc.)
 [On this wiki page][7] there's a tutorial how to install it on Windows, Linux and Mac OSX etc.